 Kate Browning and Elaine DiMasi

-Kate Browning of Shirley is in her 12th year as a Suffolk County Legislator, and she will be term-limited out of the legislature after completing this year.
+Kate Browning of Shirley has just finished her 12th year as a Suffolk County Legislator, and had reached the term limit for that office.
 A native of Belfast, Ireland, Ms. Browning said she’d been asked by many people to join the race.

 “A lot of people said ‘you should run against Lee Zeldin — Democrats, Republicans, even Trump voters,” she said in her opening remarks.
 “We have an out of touch Congressman — he’s out of touch on the issues, supported Trumpcare, and many other things.”